Chuck Norris: Early roles and breakthrough (1970–1978)

-1979 to 1983: Action film star
+Action film star (1979–1983)

 In 1979, Norris starred in A Force of One, where he played Matt Logan, a world karate champion who assists the police in their investigation.
 The film was developed while touring for Good Guys Wear Black.
 Again no studio wanted to pick it up, but it out-grossed the previous film by making $20 million at the box office.

 In 1980, he released The Octagon, where his character must stop a group of terrorists trained in the ninja style.
-Unlike his previous films this time the studios were interested.
+Unlike his previous films, this time the studios were interested.
 American Cinema Releasing distributed it and it made almost $19 million at the box office.

 In 1981, he starred in Steve Carver's An Eye for an Eye.

 In 1982, he had the lead in the action horror film Silent Rage.
-It was his first film released by a major studio Columbia Pictures.
+It was his first film released by a major studio, Columbia Pictures.
 Norris plays a sheriff who must stop a psychopath on a rampage.
 Shortly afterward MGM gave him a three-movie deal and that same year, they released Forced Vengeance (1982).
 Norris was unhappy with the direction they wanted to take with him, hence the contract was canceled.

 In 1983, Norris made Lone Wolf McQuade with Orion Pictures and Carver directing.
 He plays a reckless but brave Texas Ranger who defeats an arms dealer played by David Carradine.
 The film was a worldwide hit and had a positive reception from movie critics, often being compared to Sergio Leone's stylish Spaghetti Westerns.
 The film became the inspiration for Norris's future hit TV show Walker, Texas Ranger.
 Film critic Roger Ebert gave the film a 3.5 star rating, calling the character of J.J.
-McQuade worthy of a film series and predicting the character would be a future classic.
-The same year, he also published a book on exercises called Toughen Up! the Chuck Norris Fitness System.
+McQuade worthy of a film series and predicting the character would be a future classic, and it would be the first movie where Norris would wear his trademark beard.
+The same year, he also published an exercise called Toughen Up! the Chuck Norris Fitness System.
 Also in 1983, Xonox produced the video game Chuck Norris Superkicks for the Commodore 64, VIC-20, Atari 2600, and Colecovision.
 The game combines two types of gameplay: moving through a map, and fighting against enemies.
 The player takes control of Norris who has to liberate a hostage.
-It was later sold as Kung Fu Superkicks when the license for the use of the name Chuck Norris expired.
+It was later sold as Kung Fu Superkicks when the license for the use of the Chuck Norris name expired.